igumiao/igumiao.github.io/README.md

 #### 3. Initialize your website

+>Static websites are excellent platforms to show your documentation or blogs.
+According to Etter’s book, static websites don’t require a database or complex installation procedures.
+Jekyll is a static website generator tool that helps you create a static website and modify the content easily.
+>
 >Here we are using Jekyll to generate a static website.

 - Enter the project folder